-Compared to the rest of the Richmond market, the City Center submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Richmond market, the City Center region has smaller rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 16 listings have been made available, which means spaces are probably leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 13% of the available leases in the City Center are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 16 listings have been made available, which means new availabilities most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 6% of the listings in the City Center are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 790 sqft.
-Most properties in this region are around 4 floors.
+Most properties in this area are close to 4 stories.
 Most buildings in this market were built in 1930 and are Class C.

-This area is fairly equally mixed residential and commercial.
-Finance and insurance are the dominant industries in this market.
-Commute by walking is the most popular way to get to work amongst City Center folk.
+This market is fairly equally mixed residential and commercial.
+Finance and insurance are the dominant industries in this area.
+Commute by walking is the most popular way to get to work amongst City Center occupants.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.